wrdsilva/Drunkenness-Classification-from-Face-Images-Using-Convolutional-Neural-Networks/README.md

 ## Dependencies

-To reproduce our results, you will need Python >= 3.7.x and the packages: Tensorflow, Keras, Keras-Tuner, Scikit-learn, OpenCV, Pillow, Numpy, Scipy, Matplotlib, Sewar and TF-Explain.
+To reproduce our results, ensure you have Python (version 3.7.x or higher) installed.
+Additionally, you will need the following packages: Tensorflow, Keras, Keras-Tuner, Scikit-learn, OpenCV, Pillow, Numpy, Scipy, Matplotlib, Sewar, and TF-Explain.

 ## License